How Can I Tell if My Homes Air Quality is Bad?

-If you’re questioning whether your Muskogee residence has unhealthy indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Muskogee home has bad indoor air quality (IAQ), it probably does.

-We spend a lot of time inside.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses can be 2–5 times more polluted than outdoors, which may lead to long-term health problems.
+We are indoors a lot.
+In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which can create long-term health concerns.

-We’ve compiled a list of the most frequent sources of poor IAQ, the issues they cause and how you can fix these indoor air pollutants.
-If you’re concerned about the air inside your house, we advise consulting with a professional like Hix Air Conditioning Service, Inc. about which solutions are ideal for your house.
+We’ve compiled a list of the most frequent origins of bad IAQ, the troubles they create and how you can take care of these indoor air pollutants.
+If you’re concerned about the air inside your house, we suggest talking with a specialist like Hix Air Conditioning Service, Inc. about which products are a good fit for your house.

 Volatile Organic Compounds